 cPort Scholarship Program

-As we wrap up our 12th year of the cPort Scholarship Program, we'd like to thank each and every school, principal, teacher, student, parent, guardian, and friend of the program for making this another wonderful year!
+As we wrap up our 13th year of the cPort Scholarship Program, we'd like to thank each and every school, principal, teacher, student, parent, guardian, and friend of the program for making this another wonderful year!
 We held our cPort Scholarship Program at eight elementary schools in Portland, Augusta, and Scarborough.
-In total, over 900 students submitted essays after attending a college aspirations workshop.
+In total, nearly 500 students submitted essays after attending a college aspirations workshop.

-Since 2008, elementary students have written over 7,500 essays and awarded over $86,000 in college scholarships.
+Since 2008, elementary students have written almost 8,000 essays and awarded over $86,000 in college scholarships.
 We are proud to have a sustaining partnership with these schools and to have impacted the aspirations of so many students in the past twelve years.
 We look forward to many more!

 About the Program